-Most political experts believe that the do not have the political will to adopt the Commission's proposal on comitology.
-However, if it were to be adopted, Post's analysis suggests that reviews would still fail to reach a qualified majority "against" GE import and cultivation authorizations, and thus the Commission would still have to make the final decision.
-Even with the anticipated departure of the probiotech United Kingdom (UK) from the EU in March 2019 (Brexit), the adoption of the comitology proposal would not result in a qualified majority being reached "against" GE authorizations.
-However, if the German government had changed its vote from "abstain" to "against" as a result of including the Green party in its post-September 2017 election they could have a qualified majority against, but so far Germany has still been abstaining.
+Most political experts believe that the Member States do not have the political will to adopt the Commission's proposal on comitology.
+However, if it were to be adopted, Post's analysis suggests that reviews would still fail to reach a qualified majority for or against GE import and cultivation authorizations, and thus the Commission would still have to make the final decision.
+Even with the anticipated departure of the pro-biotech United Kingdom from the EU, the adoption of the comitology proposal would likely not result in qualified majorities against GE authorizations.